 - 1. On the Ring Group page, click Normal Call Handling. - 2.
-Select a call status. - Each status can only be used for one call management configuration.
+Select a call status.

-For the Busy status, if you set the ring group's ring mode to All, the FortiVoice unit will declare the ring group busy only if all extensions in the group are busy; if you set the ring group's ring mode to Sequential, the FortiVoice unit will declare the ring group busy only if the last extension in the group is busy after ringing the extensions sequentially and each one is busy at the time of being rung.
+Each status can only be used for one call management configuration.

-The System default action changes depending on the status selection.
+For the Busy status, if you set the ring group's ring mode to All, the FortiVoice system will declare the ring group busy only if all extensions in the group are busy; if you set the ring group's ring mode to Sequential, the FortiVoice system will declare the ring group busy only if the last extension in the group is busy after ringing the extensions sequentially and each one is busy at the time of being rung.

-- 3. If you select User defined, click New to define a call process according to a schedule. - Select a pre-configured Schedule for the call action.
+- 3. Select System default action or User defined action. - The System default action changes depending on the status selection. - 4.
+If you select User defined, click New to define a call process according to a schedule. - Select a pre-configured Schedule for the call action.
 You can click View to display the schedule details.
-For information on configuring schedules, see Scheduling the FortiVoice unit on page 153. - Add an Action for the call process.
+For information on configuring schedules, see Scheduling the FortiVoice system on page 142. - Add an Action for the call process.
 You can add multiple actions to process a call in sequence.
 For example, you can add Play announcement and then Auto attendant.
 In this case, an incoming call will be transferred to the auto attendant after an announcement is played.